mcuntz/dfvue/README.rst

    :align: left
    :alt: Read csv file window

-The csv file can be given on the command line:
+One or several csv files can be given on the command line:

 .. code-block:: bash

-   dfvue csv_file.csv
+   dfvue csv_file*.csv

-from within Python:
+or from within Python:

 .. code-block:: python

    from dfvue import dfvue
    dfvue('csv_file.csv')

-or being selected from the "Choose csv file" selector that opens when hitting the button "Open File".
+or being selected from the "Choose csv file(s)" selector that opens when hitting the button "Open File".

-The "Read csv file" window reads the first 40 rows of the csv file with pandas' read_csv_ method using the options given in the pane.
+The "Read csv file(s)" window reads the first 40 rows of the (first) csv file with the `pandas.read_csv`_ method using the options given in the pane.
 It shows the resulting `pandas.DataFrame`_ in tabulated format.
-Changing focus from one option entry to another, for example by hitting the
-<tab> key, re-reads the first 40 rows of the csv file with
-`pandas.read_csv`_ using the selected options in the form.
-Hitting
-<enter> or <return> within the window reads the entire csv file using
-the selected options and returns to the plotting panels.
+Changing focus from one option entry to another, for example by hitting the <tab> key, re-reads the first 40 rows of the csv file with `pandas.read_csv`_ using the selected options in the form.
+Hitting <enter> or <return> within the window reads the entire csv file(s) using the selected options and returns to the plotting panels.
 This is the same than pressing the "Read csv" button in the lower right corner.
+Multiple csv files will be read one by one with `pandas.read_csv`_ using the same options and then concatenated with `pandas.concat`_.

-The options in the form are pandas' read_csv_ default options except for `parse_date`, which is set to `True` instead of `False` here.
-Hover over the entry boxes to see explanations of the options in the tooltip.
+The options in the form are default options of `pandas.read_csv`_ except for `parse_date`, which is set to `True` instead of `False`.
+Hover over the entry boxes to see explanations of the options in the tooltips.

 If the csv file includes a Date/Time column, it is best to set this column as the index of the `pandas.DataFrame`_ by using